BieL-Lopes/portfolio/README.md

 ## Deployment

-The portfolio is deployed and can be viewed at: [your-deployment-link](#).
+The portfolio is deployed and can be viewed at: https://lofersilva.vercel.app

 ## Contact

-For any inquiries or to discuss potential projects, please reach out to me via [LinkedIn](www.linkedin.com/in/gabriel-lopes-a5a9a11a1) or at `bielopes.fsilva@gmail.com`.
+For any inquiries or to discuss potential projects, please reach out to me via [LinkedIn](https://www.linkedin.com/in/gabriel-lopes-a5a9a11a1) or at `bielopes.fsilva@gmail.com`.

 Thank you for visiting my portfolio!

-## License

-This project is open-source and available under the [MIT License](./LICENSE).